-Here are 6 tips for parents on how to embrace the mess and learn why messy art for kids is so important for their development.
+Our best tips for parents and educators on how to embrace the mess and learn why messy art is important for kids’ development.

 It always sounds fun at first, right?
 We all want to be *that* parent – the one who dives head first into creativity, ready and willing to embrace the joy of the process and everything that goes along with it.
 But then.